plooney/oxnnet/README.md

 ### What is this repository for? ###

-* OXCNN_core is a barebones python program designed to be extended to create more complex neural networks for patch based image analysis
+* oxnnet_core is a light weight python program designed to be extended to create more complex neural networks for patch based image analysis
 * Version 0.01

 ### How do I get set up? ###